Clean Rivers start with you.

 Disaster response to fires and floods, which feel like they are becoming our new normal as the climate warms.

 On the third Saturday of September, we gather for our annual Russian River Watershed Cleanup.
 In 2019, we had a total of 452 volunteers that collectively removed 31,899 lbs of garbage over a single day.
-For COVID-19 safety reasons, we won’t be gathering in large groups this year.
-Instead, we’ll form solo and small group cleanups all month long.
+In 2020, For COVID-19 safety reasons, we formed solo and small group cleanups all month long.
+We’ll be back on September 18, 2021.